The Big Bang Theory

 Yes, you’ll need a big old wall for this.
-More than I would normally recommend for a 2 meter square painting.
 The reason for this is down to the way the painting seems to continue beyond the physical constraints of the canvas.

-My focus group have all pretty much said it feels way bigger than it really is (and it’s pretty big already).
+My focus group have all pretty much said it feels way bigger than it really is.

 But in any case, testicle measurements aside, it’s a compelling, colourful and highly individual original painting that will pat you on the back every time you walk past it.